Skip to main content

 Project structure

-After forking or cloning the repository, you will see various files in your in your docstatic/ folder.
+After creating your site or cloning the repository, you will see various files in your project folder.
 Below, we've included some of the project structure files and folders that you need to be aware of.
 It is not a complete list of everything in the project.

 docstatic